kikogal/k8s/README.md

 # Repository for k8s documentation
-Here you can find configuration files related with tests that I can do for my job or for any conference
+Here you can find configuration files related with some tests or presentations